Music of Sonic the Hedgehog: Sonic the Hedgehog 2 (1992)

 Sega of America had initially wanted to use an in-house soundtrack, but it was rejected by the development staff who considered it "awful".
 Nakamura would end up returning for the sequel, having increased his asking price due to the success of the first game.
 Nakamura began working on the soundtrack before he had access to the game, so he based the music off the concept art he was given, using the same techniques as the first game.
-Due to being more technically advanced than his predecessor, Nakamura "wanted to create music that showed progress...
-It was like the Indiana Jones sequels.
+Due to being more technically advanced than his predecessor, Nakamura "wanted to create music that showed progress… It was like the Indiana Jones sequels.
 Same concept, but with more fun and excitement."

-Nakamura was given free reign on the soundtrack by STI, including allowing for unusual rhythm patterns.
+Nakamura was given free rein on the soundtrack by STI, including allowing for unusual rhythm patterns.
 The soundtrack to the second game was created on a Roland MC-4 Microcomposer, and converted to the Genesis by a team of five or six people.
 Nakamura was working on the soundtrack alongside the Dreams Come True album The Swinging Star, and as a gift to the developers, produced an alternate version of the ending theme titled "Sweet Sweet Sweet"; it released the same day as Sonic 2's worldwide release.
 The game's sound engine was programmed by Tomoyuki Shimada.
-The 8-bit version uses a completely different soundtrack—composed by Masafumi Ogata, Naofumi Hataya, and Tomonori Sawada—likely due to both STI and Aspect having little interaction during both version's development.
+The 8-bit version uses a completely different soundtrack — composed by Masafumi Ogata, Naofumi Hataya, and Tomonori Sawada — likely due to both STI and Aspect having little interaction during both version's development.